microsoft/terminal/doc/specs/drafts/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 Doing the first element here is probably the most important one for most users, and can be done regardless of the proposal chosen here.
 As such, we could even suggest the default value of `scope` be `tab`.
-If we did that, then we wouldn't need to do any args at all in the intial version.
+If we did that, then we wouldn't need to do any args at all in the initial version.

 ## Future Considerations